Blepharitis Home Treatment | Tried & True Blepharitis Home Remedies for Eye Relief

 3. Omega-3 Fatty Acids

 This is a great blepharitis home treatment option for those who have a condition which spurs from ocular rosacea.
-Omega-3 fatty acids work to help your eyelash oil glands to function properly.
-This type of treatment has been particularly helpful for anybody who also suffers from rosacea.
+Omega-3 fatty acids work to help your eyelash oil glands function properly.
+This type of treatment has been particularly helpful for anybody who also suffers from rosacea or meibomian gland dysfunction (posterior blepharitis).
 To treat your blepharitis with Omega-3 fatty acids, one can either take a supplement or focus on their food.

 4. Aloe Vera